zhengliw/BruteCrack/README.md

 # What is this?

 BruteCrack should list passwords using Brute Force.
-More features will be introduced during updates!
+More features will be introduced with updates!

 # What to pay A LOT of attention for?